Blazemeter/taurus/site/dat/docs/Apiritif.md

 ```

 #### Dialogs management
-Besides the basic functionality to handle [Alerts](#Alert) it is also possible to use the
+Besides, the basic functionality to handle [Alerts](#Alert) it is also possible to use the
 following actions to do assertion and answering on Dialogs.

 ##### Assertions